reach-sh/reach-lang/docs/src/tut/rsvp/index.md

 ## {#tut-rsvp7} Where Do We Go From Here?

+We've implemented a full DApp for managing events RSVPs in less than 80 lines of Reach code.
+In less than a hundred lines of JavaScript, we have a testing system where we can implement test scenarios to ensure it is correct.
+This is a lot to do in an afternoon, but it is better than writing the 3,000 lines of Solidity, TEAL, and JavaScript support code that Reach generated for us!

 You should now be asking, [Where Do We Go From Here?](https://www.youtube.com/watch?v=7XdAQpq_1Xw) You now understand...
 - How to design decentralized and centralized DApps;